 » You should take 20 minutes to complete this task.

 The graph below shows information on employment rates across 6 countries in 1995 and 2005.

 Summarise the information by choosing and describe the main idea, and make comparisons where appropriate.

 The supplied bar graph compares the employment rates between men and female in 6 different countries for the years 1995 and 2005.
-As is observed from the given data, the male employment percentage was higher than the female employment percentage in all of the given six countries and the overall employment conditions in Iceland, Switzerland is comparatively better than the other four countries.
+As is observed from the given data, the employment rate among men was higher than that of females in all of the given six countries and the overall employment conditions in Iceland, Switzerland was comparatively better than the other four countries.

-As is given in the presentation, initially in 1995, more than 65% male were employed in Switzerland and in Iceland while in other four countries this rate was less than 60%.
-After 10 years, the male employment percentage reached over 70% except in Australia.
-On the contrary, in 1995, the female employment percentage was over 50% only in Switzerland and for the rest of the countries, this was from 28 to 58%.
-This percentage also increased over the 10 years and in 2005, female employee percentage reached to almost 70% in Switzerland and for the rest of the countries, it was 50%.
+As is given in the diagram, initially in 1995, more than 65% males were employed in Switzerland and in Iceland while in other four countries this rate was less than 60%.
+After a decade, the male employment percentage reached over 70% except in Australia.
+On the contrary, in 1995, the female employment rate was over 50% only in Switzerland and for the rest of the countries, this was from 28% to 58%.
+This quota also improved over the 10 years, and in 2005, female employee rate reached to almost 70% in Switzerland and for the rest of the countries, it was 50%.